 Which type of cotton is the softest?

-You can’t go wrong with a 100 percent cotton sheet set!
+We think you can’t go wrong with a cotton sheet set.
 Whether you’re opting for organic cotton or Egyptian cotton, this material is a staple in soft sheet sets.
 Just make sure to take a look at the weave; sateen and percale are often tried-and-true soft picks, but they can vary depending on whether long or short fibers are used.